matejeliash/medownloader/README.md

 The app has the following features:
 - Login with a master password
-- Per-device sessions using cookie tokens
+- Per-device sessions using cookie tokens and session middleware on server
 - Display of free space and current directory
 - Ability to specify the name of downloaded files
 - Deletion and stopping of currently running downloads